underscoreio/essential-scala/src/pages/intro/index.md

 res0: String = Hello world!
 ~~~

 There is a lot to say about this program.
-The program we wrote is called an *expression*.
-Our particular program is called a *literal expression* or literal for short.
+It consists of a single *expression*, and in particular a *literal expression* or literal for short.

 Scala runs, or *evaluates*, our program.
 When we evaluate a program in the Scala console or worksheet we are told two pieces of information: the *type* of the program, and the *value* it evaluates to.
 In this case the type is `String` and the value is `"Hello world!"`.